Cleeng/mediastore-sdk/README.md

 #### <a id="subscription-switches-header"></a><h2 align="center">SubscriptionSwitches</h2>

-This component shows a list of available switches (upgrade options) for a given subscription passed in `offerId` prop.
+This component shows a list of available switches for a given subscription passed in `offerId` prop.

 **Config methods**